unstoppabledomains/resolution-swift/README.md

 Library can offer three naming services at the moment:

 * `uns` resolves `.crypto` ,  `.coin`,  `.wallet`,  `.bitcoin`,  `.blockchain`, `.x`, `.888`, `.nft`, `.dao` domains,
-* `ens` resolves `.eth`, `.kred`, `.xyz`, `.luxe` domains
 * `zns` resolves `.zil` domains

 By default, each of them is using the mainnet network via infura provider.
 Unstoppable domains are using the infura key with no restriction for UNS.
-Unstoppable domains recommends setting up your own provider for ENS, as we don't guarantee ENS Infura key availability.

 You can update each naming service separately